datacarpentry/astronomy-python/_episodes/03-motion.md

 ## Plotting proper motion

-This is the second time we’re plotting proper motion, and we can imagine we might do it a few more times.
-Instead of copying and pasting the previous code, let’s write a function that we can reuse on any dataframe.
+This is the second time we are plotting proper motion, and we can imagine we might do it a few more times.
+Instead of copying and pasting the previous code, we will write a function that we can reuse on any dataframe.

 ~~~
 def plot_proper_motion(df):